-Contains more than 250 plays and over 100 video documentaries available online in streaming video.
+Provides streaming video access to more than 250 plays and over 100 video documentaries.
 Authors include include Aeschylus, Anderson, Chekov, Cocteau, Garcia Lorca, Genet, Jarry, Moliere, Racine, Shakespeare, Shaw, Sheridan, Voltaire, and more, in productions from the 1930's to the present.

 Includes digital texts written in Greek from Homer (8 c.
 B.C.) to the fall of Byzantium in AD 1453.
 The project's goal is to create a comprehensive digital library of Greek literature from antiquity to the present age.
 A number of lexica are provided to aid research, most notably the Liddell-Scott-Jones Greek-English lexicon, Cunliffe's Lexicon of Homeric Greek, Powell's Lexicon of Herodotus, and the Lexikon zur byzantinischen Gräzität (LBG).
 McMaster subscribes to the Full Corpus.

 Includes Thieme's Flexibook atlases and Textbook series, a series of popular and highly respected reference and review titles, published in the medical and life sciences.